20 Essential social media management tips for successful local marketingBy Lawrence Dy

 5. Focus on quality over quantity when it comes to content

 Marketers spend a lot of time debating post frequency.
 While it’s true you need to post regularly to gain traction with online communities, it’s better to create and share one in-depth article that’s authoritative and engaging.
-This will often deliver better results than whipping up a handful of poorly researched pieces that could undermine the brand’s reputation.
+This will often deliver better results than whipping up a handful of poorly researched creative briefs on pieces that could undermine the brand’s reputation.

 6. Use templates and style guides for consistent branding across all social media channels